 3. Cost and Service Analysis

-After deciding on an application for migration to the cloud, a detailed cost analysis must be executed.
-Enterprises need to consider few questions before taking the plunge.
+After deciding on an application for migration to the Cloud, a detailed Cloudmigration cost analysis must be executed.
+Enterprises need to consider a few questions before taking the plunge.

 Is the service management and license management cost too high?